7. Functionsï

 function(x) # a function that takes one parameter, `x`

-sqrt(mean(x^2)) # expression to transform the input to yield output
+sqrt(mean(x^2)) # transforming the input to yield output this way

 rms(x1)